The Amazon Flywheel: How to Sell for Beginners

 Now that you understand the big-picture, let’s explore the details of how to sell on Amazon successfully.
 In the flywheel model, motion can be accelerated organically with great products, low prices, good reviews, and excellent customer service.

-Below is a visual representation of the gears at work and how they turn.
-For each component, we’ll provide information, tips, and resources to help you move not only the gears but the larger flywheel, along with the needle, in terms of your power as a seller.
+Above is a visual representation of the gears at work and how they turn.
+For each gear, we’ll provide information, tips, and resources to help you move the larger flywheel.

 Simply put, discovery is about showing up in search results.
 Shoppers can’t buy what they can’t find.
 Help them find (and buy) your products with keywords.